ben/ben.github.com/_drafts/highfive.md

 …and to a goodly number of other services, too.
 We've turned our chat room from a water-cooler and announcement channel into the place everybody goes to do their work.
-And not just engineers, either; the sales team use Slack to track the provisioning of new customers, too.
+And not just engineers, either; the Trello example above was the sales team using Slack to track the provisioning of a new customer.

+## ChatOps

+All of that is *ChatOps*.
-The purest essence of ChatOps is the automation of repetitive social activity.
+That term is a little fuzzy, but what it boils down to is the automation of repetitive technical and social activity.
-You can probably tell by how abstract that sentence is that I've thought about this a lot, so let's look at an example: here's what the chat room looked like during a deployment before Gort:
+You can probably tell by how abstract that sentence is that I've thought about this a lot, but stay with me.

+In the chat room, before Gort came along, you'd periodically see patterns like this when deployments were happening:

 ```
 A: I'm doing a deployment, hang on to your butts.
 B: Okay
 C: Got it.
 ...(5 minutes pass)...
-A: Okay, it's done.
+A: Okay, I'm done.
 Is the website broken?
 C: Nope, looks okay to me.
+B: Looks fine.
 A: Great.
 Carry on, everybody.
 ```

 There's an implied contract here.
-As the one doing the deployment, you've agreed to tell your teammates what you're doing and when it's done, and not to do something that gets in the way or destroys sensitive data.
+As the one doing the deployment, you've agreed to tell your teammates what you're doing and when it's done, get done in a timely manner, and not to do something that gets in their way or destroys sensitive data.
-The rest of the team has implicitly agreed not to interfere with a deployment they know is happening, and that they'll help out if something goes wrong.
+The rest of the team has implicitly agreed not to interfere with a deployment they know is happening, and to help out if something goes wrong.
 This arrangement has been pretty effective for most of the history of Internet services.

 But ChatOps shows us that this can be improved in a lot of ways.
-Firstly, we've made it easier to deploy from the chat room than manually, but more importantly, *you'll never forget to tell the team when you're deploying.*
+Most immediately, we've made it easier to deploy from the chat room than manually.
+But more importantly, *you'll never forget to tell the team when you're deploying.*
 Or when you're done.
 Or if something goes wrong.
 And if something does go wrong, you don't have to stop fixing it to let the rest of your team know.

 ## An Experiment

-Automating a thing sends several signals.
+Automating a thing has side effects.
 Firstly, the fact that you've automated it says that you were doing it often enough that it was worth some effort to streamline and error-proof the process.
-Almost as importantly, you're saying that *this is a thing we don't want to spend time or thought on.*
+Almost as importantly, you're sending a signal that *this is a thing we don't want to spend time or thought on.*
-That last one is important to keep in mind when you're not automating a technical process, but a human one.
+That last one is important to keep in mind when you're automating a human process, rather than a technical one.

 Facebook's birthday reminders are a perfect example of this.
 Getting a handmade card in the *actual mail* is really touching and human – a real human being cared enough about you to think about what you like, make a token of their esteem, and spend real money to send it to you.
-In contrast, an "HBD" posted to your Facebook profile is nearly meaningless; you pretty much only pay attention to how many of them you get.
+In contrast, an "HBD" posted to your Facebook profile is nearly meaningless; you pretty much only see them in aggregate.

 So automating social things is tricky, but we didn't think it was impossible.
-Should ChatOps be limited to engineering work, like deploying and running tests?
-Is there something on the softer side of the business that this could be effective with?
+Is there something on the softer side of the business that Gort could effectively improve?
-What's something we want to do more, but don't want to spend a ton of thought and time doing, and that wouldn't be reduced to meaninglessness through the act of automating it?
+What's something we want to do more, but don't want to spend a ton of thought and time doing, and that wouldn't be reduced to meaninglessness by the fact of being automated?

-What about **a high-five?**
+What about a high-five?

 ## High Five

-So we wrote a Hubot plugin that automates the high-five:
+So we wrote a Hubot plugin that automates high-fiving:

 ![](/images/chatops/!highfive.gif)